till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 {:toc}
 -->

+<em> If you are looking for the code.. </em>

+I have written a tutorial for the gymnasium docs on how to use vectorized environments using an Advantage Actor-Critic (A2C).
+You can find the tutorial [here](https://gymnasium.farama.org/main/tutorials/vector_envs_tutorial/).

 ### Introduction

 The Actor Critic is a powerful and beautiful method of learning, with surprising similarities to our dopaminergic learning circuits.